Multiple payment options.

 Despite the various available user-friendly modes, the server list is actually pretty standard — unless you are using this VPN for something specific like P2P or streaming.
 You will quickly figure out which servers are best for you, and can then save them as your favorites.

 Clicking on the gear icon at the top right corner opens the Preferences page.
-You can change the mode here, set up app and protocol settings, select advanced security features like the Internet Kill Switch, VPN Hotspot, and Split Tunneling (more on these later).
+You can change the mode here, set up app and protocol settings, select advanced security features like the Internet Kill Switch, VPN Hotspot, WiFi Secure, and Split Tunneling (more on these later).
 You can also send a support ticket from the Preferences menu.

+The PureVPN Android app has received the same redesign as well.
 The PureVPN Android app can be downloaded from the Google Play Store here.
 The Android app is basically an easier to use version of the Windows app.
 It starts with the same “modes” page.
 Once you select one, you can tap the large “Connect” button and the app will automatically choose the best server for you.

 Ease of use